 informing of the Devices that were installed with ECoS manufacturing certificates, so that the Responsible Supplier is fully informed which Devices contain ECoS credentials.

 The EMRR provides regular reports to allow parties to understand the outcomes of the ECoS Migration processes.
-The reports relating to migration failures are generated four times a day.
 It is not intended to be “real-time” or to enable real-time intervention in the Migration processes.

 The following activities are excluded from the scope of the EMRR: